 The pill becomes less effective if you don’t take it at the same time every day, especially progestin-only pills, which should be taken at the same time daily to prevent pregnancy.

-So let’s say you drink so much that you vomit (hey, a lot of us have been there, no judgment).
-If you took your pill less than two hours ago, you may not have absorbed it.
+So let’s say you drink so much that you vomit (it happens to the best of us, no judgment).
+If you took your pill less than two hours before getting sick, you may not have absorbed it.

-Take your pill in the afternoon: While people most commonly take their birth control pill in the morning or at night, you may find your schedule is constantly disrupted at these times, either because of drinking or if you’re not sleeping well.
-Set an alarm and take your pill in the middle of the day, and you won’t have to worry about it at all during a night out … or the morning after.
+Take your pill in the afternoon.
+While people most commonly take their birth control pill in the morning or at night, you may find your schedule is constantly disrupted at these times, either because of drinking or not sleeping well.
+Set an alarm and take your pill in the middle of the day, and you won’t have to worry about it at all during a night out… or the morning after.